How To Reduce Your Fat Intake for Healthy Cholesterol Levels and Weight Loss

 Don’t skimp on vinegar

 Use lots of vinegar in your salad dressings.
-Cider vinegar, for instance, boosts your digestion, thereby supporting your weight loss plans.
+Cider vinegar, for instance, stimulates your digestion, and some research indicates that it could support weight loss.(3)

 A wok helps you prepare delicious dishes with substantially reduced amounts of fat.